 1306 Beacon St.

 Despite the name, owners Darren Tow and David Ng graduated from playground games to adult beverages—and plenty of them.
-Hops N Scotch has a wide variety of craft beers, more than 120 different kinds of Scotch and bourbon, and 80 varieties of beer.
-On the eclectic menu are fish tacos, lemongrass chicken bao, and even Mexican-style street corn.
-On weekends, there’s a popular weekend brunch with dishes such as chicken and waffles (which can also come in a chili sauce), kimchi crab cake benedict, and caramel cheesecake french toast.
+Hops N Scotch has a wide variety of craft beers, more than 100 different kinds of Scotch, bourbon, and whiskey, and 80 varieties of beer.
+On the eclectic menu are fish tacos, lemongrass chicken bao, and even samosa croquettes.
+On weekends, there’s a popular weekend brunch with dishes such as chicken and waffles (which can also come in a sweet chili sauce), kimchi crab cake benedict, and caramel cheesecake French toast.

 1309 Beacon St.

 This cozy restaurant, serving up Chinese dumplings, buns, and noodles, opened for takeout in May 2020, during the height of the pandemic.
 It’s aptly named: the owner is Nadia Liu Spellman, whose parents owned and ran Sally Ling’s—one of the nation’s first Chinese fine dining restaurants.
-It was a mainstay of Boston’s dining scene for nearly 20 years, 1984 to 2003.
-Spellman competed in the Food Network show Guy’s Grocery Games in 2020, and she now makes her favorite childhood food, dumplings, available to all.
-Also on the menu: bao buns, Taiwanese buns, wraps, salads, noodles and soups, rice bowls, snacks (like chicken wings and wontons), and beverages including bubble tea.
-Dumplings come in orders of six and cost between $6 and $8, with rice bowls and noodle dishes between $7 and $19.
+It was a mainstay of Boston’s dining scene for nearly 20 years (1984 to 2003).
+Spellman competed in the Food Network show Guy’s Grocery Games in 2020, and now makes her favorite childhood food, dumplings, available to all.
+Also on the menu: bao buns, Taiwanese buns, wraps, salads, noodles and soups, rice bowls, snacks (like luxe crab rangoons and fried donuts with condensed milk), and beverages including bubble tea.
+Dumplings come in orders of six and cost between $7.50 and $9.50, with rice bowls and noodle dishes between $11 and $19.
 Dumpling Daughter will even ship frozen dumplings to your door.

 1331 Beacon St.

-This Newton Centre mainstay chose Coolidge Corner as a second location in 2014.
-Open for lunch and dinner, it has classic hamburgers and cheeseburgers, as well as veggie burgers, subs, salads, hot dogs, and sandwiches, all reasonably priced.
-The LEE Burger—two six-ounce beef patties, bacon, fried egg, grilled onions, provolone cheese, jalapeño peppers, spicy aioli, and waffle fries—is $13.95, but most of the other burgers on the menu run between $7.95 and $9.95.
-The french fries, fruit and veggie smoothies, and milkshakes are excellent, as are the numerous side dishes, including mozzarella sticks, onion rings, chicken wings, and chicken fingers.
+Open for lunch and dinner, this no-frills eatery serves up classic hamburgers and cheeseburgers, as well as veggie burgers, subs, salads, hot dogs, and sandwiches, all reasonably priced.
+The LEE Burger—two six-ounce beef patties, bacon, fried egg, grilled onions, provolone cheese, jalapeño peppers, spicy aioli, and waffle fries—is $14.25, but most of the other burgers on the menu run between $6.95 and $12.75.
+The french fries, fruit smoothies, and milkshakes are excellent, as are the numerous side dishes, including mozzarella sticks, onion rings, chicken wings, and chicken fingers.
 If you want to get out of your comfort zone, try the avocado milkshake.